edraj/dmart/readme.md

 <img src="./docs/backend.png" width="650">

   - flat-file data persistence on standard file-system.
 Using folders, clear and simple json format that is backed by json-schema, text and binary (media/documents) files.
-  - Python 3.11 with emphasis on asyncio and type hinting
+  - Python 3.11 with emphasis on
+    - asyncio : maximizing scalability and leverage of server resources and enabling background jobs (post api service time).
+    - type hinting and strengent linting (pyright).
   - FastAPI as the api micro-framework (based on our _curated_ fastapi skeleton) and full leverage of Pydantic and OpenApi version 3.
   - Hypercorn (runner server)
   - Redis as the operational data store.
 With sepecific leverage of RediSearch RedisJSON modules.